007revad/Synology_enable_eunit/README.md

 ## What about DSM updates?

-After any DSM update you will need to run this script again.
+After any DSM update you will need to run this script again, if you don't have it scheduled to run at boot.

 <br>